metavore/UES/Primer/Part I Section 1. Capability-Based Security Principles.md

 ### 2.4 Application in the Unified Effect System

-In the Unified Effect System, the Granovetter Operator governs how effects are authorized:
+In the Unified Effect System, the Granovetter Principle governs how effects are authorized:

 - Effects require specific capabilities to execute
 - Capability requirements form explicit dependency chains